 6.2G.1 UE maximum output power for Tx Diversity

-For UE supporting Tx Diversity, the maximum output power as indicated by UE power class in Table 6.2.1-1is defined as the sum of the maximum output power from both UE antenna connectors.
+For UE supporting Tx Diversity, the maximum output power as indicated by UE power class in Table 6.2.1-1is defined as the sum of the maximum output power from all UE transmit antenna connectors.
 The period of measurement shall be at least one sub frame (1 ms).

 When a UE indicates PC1.5 for a given band it achieves maximum power by means of Tx Diversity in the current version of the spec.
-Therefore, Tx Diversity is implied for PC1.5 even if the UE does not indicate txDiversity-r16 in the UE capabilities.
+Therefore, Tx Diversity is implied for PC1.5 even if the UE does not indicate Tx diversity capability.

 6.2G.2 UE maximum output power reduction for Tx Diversity

-For UE supporting Tx diversity, the allowed MPR for the maximum output power is specified in Table 6.2.2-1, Table 6.2D.2-1, Table 6.2D.2-2 and Table 6.2D.2-3 for UE power class 3, 2 and 1.5 respectively.
-For UE power class 1.5, the allowed maximum power reduction (MPR) defined in Table 6.2D.2-3 is in accordance with the indicated modifiedMPR-Behavior specified in Table L.1-1 for channel bandwidths ≤ 100 MHz.
+For UE supporting Tx diversity, the allowed MPR for the maximum output power is specified in Table 6.2.2-1 for UE power class 3, in Table 6.2D.2-1 for UE power class 2, in Table 6.2D.2-2 and Table 6.2D.2-3 for UE power class 1.5 with dual TX, in Table 6.2D.2-4 and 6.2D.2-5 for UE power class 1.5 with 4 Tx.
+For UE power class 1.5 with dual Tx, the allowed maximum power reduction (MPR) defined in Table 6.2D.2-3 is in accordance with the indicated modifiedMPR-Behavior specified in Table L.1-1 for channel bandwidths ≤ 100 MHz.
 The maximum output power is defined as the sum of the maximum output power at each UE antenna connector.
 If a UE that supports PC1.5 has to apply the requirements of PC2 according to the rules in clause 6.2.1, the MPR requirements in Table 6.2.2-2 apply

 <Next Change>